 - Tap on Always On.

 - Disable the toggle for Always On.

 You see a bubble of apps when you press the Digital Crown.
-But did you know that you can move and rearrange these app icons just the way you like?
+But did you know that you can move and rearrange these app icons as you like, from hourglass to X?

 - Press the Digital Crown to see the app icons.